 Graphic: A child in silhouette, sitting on the ground with her head down.

-Assault (e.g., physical abuse) is the number one cause of TBI-related death in children age four and younger.
+Homicide is the #1 cause of TBI-related death in children age 4 and younger.

 Take the following actions to reduce the risk of TBI in children.